Home Staging

 Staging, then selling, means that the property enhancement must be completed before even starting the actual sale process.
 The home should be perfect before it is ever seen by a prospective listing agent.
 If staging is to be performed, it should be a first priority and near the top of the list of considerations that need completion when preparing the residence to become a marketable commodity.

-Why is it Important to Stage, Then Sell?
+Why is it Important to Stage Before Selling?

 Staging first is vital for sales success.
 There are many reasons why staging should be completed in advance of any other sales efforts, including all of the following factors: